 How did you reduce your tuition burden?
 If you have any tips, share with us in the comments or send them to us at email@example.com.

 Stilt provides loans to international students and working professionals in the U.S. (F-1, OPT, H-1B, O-1, L-1, TN visa holders) at rates lower than any other lender.
-Learn more about us on https://help.stilt.co or send us an email at .or visit us at .
+Visit us at https://help.stilt.com or send us an email at ..
 If you have any questions, visit